chrisnoonan98675/site/xl-deploy/how-to/create-an-environment-in-xl-deploy.markdown

         ![Add new dictionary](images/create-environment-step-3-dictionaries-existing.png)

+        **Tip:** The order of the dictionaries in an environment matters, because if the same entry exists in multiple dictionaries, then XL Deploy uses the first entry that it finds.

 1. After you have added the desired dictionaries to the environment, click **Next**.
 The Advanced properties screen appears.
 1. Optionally select an **SMTP Server** for the environment.